 With 10 years of experience in cloud computing and 9 years of working with AWS-based infrastructures, ScienceSoft can help with:

 Our AWS migration consultants cover:

-- Analyzing business needs behind migration, the application (application portfolio) to be migrated and the related infrastructure.
+- Analyzing business needs behind migration, the application (application portfolio) and the related infrastructure.

 - Designing a target AWS app architecture.